The following information should be read in conjunction with the Residents' Handbook

 You cannot swap rooms without the permission of the Master or Deputy Master.

-Announcements and other items of interest also appear on the Master's Notice Board, which is located at the end of the corridor leading to the Great Hall.
+Announcements and other items of interest also appear on the Master's Notice Board, which is located at the end of the corridor leading to the Great Hall, and on a student notice board in the Junior Common Room.

 Here's a bullet-point summary: